What is the LANNA curriculum?

 How can I register my child for the assessment?

-To apply to LANNA please register on our website and submit your child’s last report card in English.
+To apply to LANNA please register on our website and send your child’s last report card in English.
 The school does not offer an assessment to students that have not submitted their previous report card unless they have a valid reason for not having it.

 How is the LANNA Online Admissions Assessment/Test?